-The Historic Commission meets every other month on the fourth Tuesday, starting at 5:30 pm in Springfield City Hall.
+The Historic Commission meets monthly on the fourth Friday, from 10am-12pm.
 All meetings are open to the public.
 An opportunity is provided at the beginning of each meeting for general public comment.
 Additionally, time is allotted for property owners to discuss alterations they are contemplating for their historic properties.

 Next meeting details: